BAAQMD/SFBA-COVID-air-quality/README.md

 `03-model-1h-PM25.R` is a rough start
 - simple linear model with fixed effect by `AQSID` (i.e., montoring site ID)
 - simple mixed-effects model using `lme4`

-## TODO

-- more sophisticated modeling
-- construct explicit counterfactual using data from 2019, 2018, ...
-- look at the `fable()` package and/or Prophet?